alan-turing-institute/REG-handbook/content/docs/contributing/contributing_changes.md

 ### Continuous Integration

-A series of tests will be automatically conducted on each commit and pull request.
+A series of tests are automatically conducted on each commit pushed to GitHub, as well as each pull request.
 The tests are defined in {{% repo_link path=".github/workflows/ci.yaml" text="`ci.yaml`" %}}.

-The following tests are required to pass before merging a pull request
+The following tests are required to pass before merging a pull request:

 - A Markdown linter
 - A Hugo build

 There are other test that are not *required* before merging, although you should aim to pass all tests.
-Those are
+Those are:

 - A Markdown link checker
 - A HTML proofer (including link checking) on the output of Hugo